 First and foremost, defendants should bear in mind they are not required to prove anything in court.
 The “burden of proof” instead falls upon the prosecuting attorney, who must establish the defendant’s guilt “beyond a reasonable doubt” as it pertains to all elements of the case.

-That being said, the criminal defense lawyer handling the case may be able to introduce evidence which can reduce the charges.
+That being said, the Philadelphia manslaughter defense lawyer handling the case may be able to introduce evidence which can reduce the charges.
 This is particularly critical where younger defendants are concerned, as the difference between manslaughter and murder can be decades in prison.

 As noted above, these charges and distinguished primarily by the defendant’s intent.
 Unlike murder, voluntary manslaughter involves “acting under a sudden and intense passion resulting from serious provocation.”
 While each case must be evaluated individually, “sudden and intense passion” involves an immediate reaction, as opposed to calculated premeditation.
 “Sudden and intense passion” does not entail advance planning.
 The defense attorney may be able to build a robust case around this distinction by presenting evidence of intent — or lack thereof — and cross-examining witnesses.